m00racle/newPong/docs/docs.md

 NOTE: the variable to lead the printed player which has goals is not in the best practice since it just directly change local variable.

-[ ] TODO: Add rules to end the game in certain score line and make game over gameState
+[x] : Add rules to end the game in certain score line and make game over gameState

+NOTE: the reset call for ball and all players is moved to the function key pressed thus in game over state the score line is still displayed and not yet reseted.
+For now for testing purposes the MAX_SCORE is set to 3 and will be updated later on.

-[x] TODO: Find out how to concatenate string in Lua!
+[x] : Find out how to concatenate string in Lua!

 NOTE: link to documentation on [String concatenation on Lua](https://www.dannyguo.com/blog/how-to-concatenate-strings-in-lua/)